+When issuing tokens, the auctioneer commits to delivering an object to investors at a future date.
+By contrast, issuing a traditional financial instrument such as equity commits the auctioneer to transferring the \textit{cash} proceeds obtained from selling that object.
+In the frictionless benchmark analyzed above, there is perfect commitment, and pledging to deliver the object is equivalent to pledging to deliver cash.

+More in general, however, the two types of pledges may not be equivalent.
+On the one hand, any friction reducing the ability to pledge the object, such as non-contractible effort, necessarily also undermines the commitment to transfer the cash generated from the sale of the object.
+At the same time, certain frictions impede pledging cash but not the object itself---for example, when cash is easier to conceal.
+This asymmetry suggests that tokens should be preferred over traditional financial instruments.
+On the other hand, traditional financial instruments enable state-contingent cash transfers that tokens may not be able to replicate; these state-contingent transfers can incentivize effort even when effort itself is not directly contractible.

-To explore the interaction of these frictions, here I modify the above model by introducing both effort and the possibility of misappropriating revenues.
-The auction runs for $T=2$ periods, and the risk-free asset has a return of 1 so that $R=1$.
-The auctioneer is also risk-neutral and cash-abundant.
-Differently from the above model, here the auctioneer is less patient than the investors: whereas investors do not discount the future, the auctioneer's discount factor is $\beta<1$.\footnote{Clearly, the results derived earlier are robust to this change in assumptions: if fully front loading revenues by setting $\sigma_t=-1$ for all $t$ is optimal when the auctioneer is as patient as investors, it is also optimal when the auctioneer is more impatient than investors.}
+To explore the interaction between these frictions, I modify the previous model by introducing two new features: non-contractible effort and the possibility of revenue misappropriation.
+The auction now runs for $T=2$ periods, and the risk-free asset yields a gross return of $R=1$.
+The auctioneer remains risk-neutral and cash-abundant, but, unlike before, is now less patient than investors: investors do not discount future payoffs, whereas the auctioneer discounts future payoffs using a factor $\beta<1$.\footnote{The results derived earlier are robust to this change: if fully front-loading revenues by setting $\sigma_t=-1$ for all $t$ is optimal when the auctioneer is equally patient as investors, it remains optimal when the auctioneer is less patient than investors.}